On higher scissors congruence: Introduction

-For the spherical case, the map is not an equivalence, so in lieu of defining the tangent bundle $-TS(W)$ on the space $\ST(S(W))$, we suspend by the virtual bundle $(1 - W)$.
-We compare this to the reduced spherical $K$-theory spectrum, defined as $K(\Pol{S(W)}{1})$ modulo the homotopy colimit of the spectra $K(\Pol{S(V)}{1})$ for $V \subseteq W$, along maps that suspend the polytopes.
+In the spherical case, the map \eqref{intro_pt_to_st} is not an equivalence, but the spectrum $\ST(X)_{hG}^{-TX}$ still has an important role to play.
+We define the reduced spherical $K$-theory spectrum $\ti K(\Pol{S(W)}{1})$ to be $K(\Pol{S(W)}{1})$ modulo the homotopy colimit of the spectra $K(\Pol{S(V)}{1})$ for $V \subseteq W$, along maps that suspend the polytopes.
 The definition for larger groups $G$ is similar.
-(See \autoref{sec:reduced}.) \begin{thm} For any inner product space $W$ and any subgroup $G \leq O(W)$, there is an equivalence of spectra
+(See \autoref{sec:reduced}.)
+At $K_0$, this recovers the reduced spherical scissors congruence groups $\ti{\mc P}(S(W),G)$ that appear in the definition of the Dehn invariant, see e.g. \cite{sah_79,dupont_book,cath1}. \begin{thm} For any inner product space $W \neq 0$ and any subgroup $G \leq O(W)$, there is an equivalence of spectra